Membership Geeks

 How do I avoid my community becoming a ghost town?

-Getting that initial momentum for your community is key to it becoming successful long-term; so here are my top tips for getting started with your membership community:
+Getting that initial momentum for your community is key to it becoming successful long-term.
+So, here are my top tips for getting started with your membership community:

 Use an on-site forum platform